 However, despite this potential being recognised, public health has been comparatively slow to broadly adopt AI in practice \parencite{Lavigne19,Panch19AIOppRisks,Sadilek18,Lancet19}.
-It is also apparent that the applications of AI are very similar to the uses of big data in public health, a good overview of which is provided by Dolley \parencite*{Dolley18}.
-Emerging applications of AI in public health are: \begin{itemize} \item population health surveillance and disease detection \parencite[e.g.,][]{BenAmmar18,Lake19,Muller19,Perlman17,Sadilek18,Salathe16,Subramani18,Thorpe17,Xiong18}; \item predicting infectious disease outbreaks \parencite[e.g.,][]{Bates17,Lim17,Park18,WongZ19}; \item primary and secondary prevention of disease \parencite[e.g.,][]{Barrett13,Chatelan18,Contreras18,Meagher17,Potash15} \item environmental health \parencite[e.g.,][]{Dong18,Gonzalez-Jimenez18,KamelBoulos19,Li17DeepAirPollution,Sincak14,Weichenthal19} \item disease screening \parencite[e.g.,][]{McKinney20,Tran18,WongT16}; and \item risk factor intervention and treatment adherence \parencite[e.g.,][]{Deb18,Huang18,Labovitz17,Thompson19}. \end{itemize} An illustrative example is McKinney and colleagues \parencite*{McKinney20} demonstrating material reductions in the rates of false positives and false negatives using an AI system for breast cancer screening, highlighting AI's potential to improve the efficacy and cost-effectiveness of breast cancer screening programs.
-There have also been a number of demonstrations of the capability of AI to achieve accurate risk prediction \parencite[e.g.,][]{Attiga18,Chandir18,Harrington18,Khourdifi18,Kwon18,Miotto16,Nadkarni19,Pergialiotis18,Prelot18,Rajiwall17,Rajiwall18,WalshC17Predicting,Wiens16}.
+Predicting and tracking infectious disease outbreaks was an emerging application area for AI, and this has been greatly accelerated by the COVID-19 pandemic, with an AI epidemiological tool claiming to have been the first to sound warnings about the outbreak in Wuhan \parencite{Niiler20}.
+Key applications of AI in public health are: \begin{itemize} \item population health surveillance and disease detection \parencite[e.g.,][]{BenAmmar18,Lake19,Muller19,Khadidos20,Perlman17,Sadilek18,Salathe16,Subramani18,Thorpe17,Xiong18,Baclic20,Munadi20}, including COVID-19 \parencite[e.g.,][]{Banerjee20}; \item predicting and tracking infectious disease outbreaks \parencite[e.g.,][]{Bates17,Lim17,Park18,WongZ19}, including COVID-19 \parencite[e.g.,][]{Khadidos20}; \item primary and secondary prevention of disease \parencite[e.g.,][]{Barrett13,Chatelan18,Contreras18,Meagher17,Potash15}; \item environmental health \parencite[e.g.,][]{Dong18,Gonzalez-Jimenez18,KamelBoulos19,Li17DeepAirPollution,Sincak14,Weichenthal19}; \item disease screening \parencite[e.g.,][]{McKinney20,Tran18,WongT16,Wu19DeepNeuralNetworks,Freeman21}; and \item risk factor intervention and treatment adherence \parencite[e.g.,][]{Deb18,Huang18,Labovitz17,Thompson19}. \end{itemize} An illustrative example is McKinney and colleagues \parencite*{McKinney20} demonstrating material reductions in the rates of false positives and false negatives using an AI system for breast cancer screening, highlighting AI's potential to improve the efficacy and cost-effectiveness of breast cancer screening programs, acknowledging however that robust evidence is lacking \parencite{Freeman21}.
+There have also been a number of demonstrations of the capability of AI to achieve accurate risk prediction \parencite[e.g.,][]{Attiga18,Chandir18,Harrington18,Khourdifi18,Kwon18,Miotto16,Nadkarni19,Pergialiotis18,Prelot18,Rajiwall17,Rajiwall18,WalshC17Predicting,Wiens16,Yu16}.
 Weng and colleagues \parencite*{Weng17} exemplified this capability by demonstrating that machine learning approaches could use routine clinical data to significantly improve the accuracy of cardiovascular risk prediction, compared to an established algorithm.